-Join Paul F. Aubin for an in-depth discussion in this video Creating tags, part of Up and Running with Revit.
+Join Paul F. Aubin for an in-depth discussion in this video Creating tags, part of Learning Revit.

 In this movie, I'd like to look at tags.
 Tags are an important part of any document…set.
 And we use them for a variety of purposes…to call out the various doors, the windows, wall types, and so on.…And the file I'm in right now is called tags and I'm in the Level 1 Floor Plan.…And currently there are room tags for each of the rooms in this file.…And those came in as we created the rooms automatically.…But for the other objects like the doors and the windows, and so on.…There aren't any tags yet, and adding them is a pretty simple affair.…

 Now we can locate the Tag button on the Quick Access toolbar, so it's right up…here.
 And it's actually called Tag by category…and the reason it's called that is if you move your mouse around the screen Revit…will actually change the shape of the tag that you're using, the kind of tag you're…using, depending on the category of object under your cursor.…So here I'm giving a diamond-shaped tag.
 Here I'm getting more of an oval-shaped…tag.
 Over here I would get a hexagon tag.…

 Note: The techniques shown in this course will work with any version of Revit, but due to backwards compatibility issues, the exercise files for this course will only work with Revit 2014.
 Unfortunately, we cannot downsave the files.
 Please see a Revit 2013 course for usable files.

 - Adding doors and windows